 Dulux Trade gloss, otherwise known as “high gloss” is sold nationwide from many outlets.
 If you are entitled to trade discount, you’re probably better going direct and shopping at Dulux Decorating Centre.
-If you’re not eligible to a trade discount it will be cheaper to buy your paint online from The Paintshed.
-If you’re in any doubt about where to buy trade paint CLICK HERE.
+If you are not eligible to a trade discount, it will almost certainly be cheaper to buy your paint online.
+Click here to see current prices.

 Dulux Trade oil-based gloss

 This is the main product on the list.
 Dulux Trade oil-based gloss leaves a very bright glossy finish which can stay white for years.
 The most popular colour being “brilliant white”, however you can get in tinted into any from Dulux’s vast range.
 You should always use the proper system, so bare timber should be primed using Dulux Trade acrylic primer, followed by at least one coat of Dulux Trade undercoat, then your gloss.
 Previously painted surfaces should have a full coat of undercoat, followed by a coat of gloss.
 This is for adhesion, longevity, and durability more than anything.

 Dulux Trade undercoat is a fantastic product.
 Touch dry in an hour or so, recoat in 16 (over night usually).
 The gloss takes longer to dry and with any gloss, dust in your paint will show.